Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 {: .notice--info}
 <i class="fa fa-exclamation-triangle fa-2x" style="color:yellow"></i> <b>Tip:</b><br>
-Depending on your installation of docker on your O/S, you may need the 'sudo' option in front of the docker command.
+Depending on your installation of docker, you may need the 'sudo' option in front of the docker command.

 ```bash
 $ sudo docker build -t docker-webhook-slim:latest .